thegooddocsproject/templates/style-guide/about-style-guide.md

 Also, if your project already has existing brand guidelines, you can link to them or include them here.

-## About the "Glossary of Preferred Terms" section
+## About the "Glossary of preferred terms" section

 Every project has its own unique terms and buzzwords and this glossary can help you record your project’s preferred terms.
 This word list provides a list of